Best Chicken Breeds for Beginners (2026 Picks)

 The fun factor: Kids especially love Easter Eggers because of the colorful eggs.
 Opening the nesting box and finding a blue or green egg never gets old.

 A note on naming: Feed stores sometimes label Easter Eggers as "Ameraucanas" or "Araucanas," but true Ameraucanas are a specific breed that's harder to find and more expensive.
 If you're paying $3 to $5 per chick at a feed store, it's almost certainly an Easter Egger.
-That is totally fine.
-They're great birds.
+That's totally fine.
+For the full breakdown, see our Easter Egger vs Ameraucana comparison.

 | Stat | Details |